Dear Reader,

 After I took to Western Classical Music in 2006, came across Beethoven's Waldstein Sonata accidentally, sometime in 2007.
 It impressed me so much that my life-time aim once was to play Waldstein completely, at the level of Rudolf Serkin :-).
 The Pianistic effects of the first movement, the emotions covered in the second movement and the virtuosic grand Rondo finale make it a grand Sonata.
 I do not think I can ever get to hear music surpassing this true MASTERpiece.
 This sonata made me realize what Pianoforte, Beethoven and Music can do to us!!!

-Over years, listened, understood and assimilated the second movement of this sonata.
+I think, over years, I've listened, understood and assimilated the second movement of this sonata.
+One need to play it to appreciate the depth of the piece.
 Attached is a short video - me playing this movement (to the best of my current abilities:-))!
 As it is completely self-taught, there could be discrepancies in technique and interpretation.
 I have taken it a little faster and maintained Pedal to achieve the sustain of Grand Piano on my digital Piano :-) for this Adagio molto.

 Please watch and comment!